Samsung Galaxy Fit 2 review

 - Call/text/email notifications from phone

-The Samsung Galaxy Fit 2 has an RRP of £49 – but we’ve seen a fair few price drops out, so it’s not unlikely you can pick it up for less.
+The Samsung Galaxy Fit 2 has an RRP of £39.
+It was initially £49, but has since been lowered.
 You’ll find the cheapest prices listed directly below.

 Is the Samsung Galaxy Fit 2 good value for money?